ByteSliceHQ/deepdish/README.md

 ### Step 5: Add a DeepDish Component

-To add a DeepDish component to your page, import the `Header1` component and pass it a `deepdish` object with the `key` property set to a unique identifier for the component.
+To add a DeepDish component to your page, import one and pass it a `deepdish` prop.
+That object requires a `key` to uniquely identify the component and a `contract` to specify the structure of its data.

 ```tsx
 import { Header1 } from "@deepdish/cms/typography";